How to Apply

 Spend Some Extra Time Virtually in Seattle

-These informal dinners are designed to give applicants from backgrounds underrepresented in medicine a chance to get to know a few members of the Resident Diversity Committee.
-All applicants are invited in diversity dinners.
-While at dinner you can ask any questions you might have, and we can give you a little taste of what Seattle has to offer.
-The diversity dinners this recruitment season will be held on October 21, November 8, November 22, December 9 and January 3.
-If you are interested in obtaining more information or attending a dinner, please contact us.
+These informal events are designed to give applicants from backgrounds underrepresented in medicine a chance to get to know some residents and faculty from our Resident Diversity Committee.
+While at our socials you can ask any questions you might have, and we can give you a little taste of what Seattle has to offer.
+The diversity socials this recruitment season will be virtual and dates will be coming soon.
+If you are interested in obtaining more information or attending a Zoom event, please contact us.

 Please feel free to contact us with questions: